Unified Marketing Strategy

-Additionally, because a UC system is software-based, it can be extremely flexible and easy to integrate with existing tools.
+Additionally, because a Unified Communications system is software-based, it can be extremely flexible and easy to integrate with existing tools for a well-rounded unified marketing strategy.
 For example, your UC system can input directly into your CRM system to automatically log communications in the appropriate customer relationship file.

 And because of its ability to integrate, you can use it in ways you never imagined a phone system working.
 You can track the performance of advertisement campaigns and lead generation efforts seamlessly without any of the messy old-school methods.
 No longer do you have to coach sales staff to ask prospects how they heard about your business in order to gauge marketing efforts.